-Some women with epilepsy experience an increased number of seizures at specific times of their menstrual cycle.
+Some women with epilepsy experience an increase in the number of seizures they have at specific times of their menstrual cycle.
 These are called catamenial seizures.
 The purpose of this study is to improve our understanding of why catamenial seizures occur.